Tammy Duckworth: 2012

 In July 2011, Duckworth launched her campaign to run in 2012 for Illinois's 8th congressional district.
 She defeated former Deputy Treasurer of Illinois Raja Krishnamoorthi for the Democratic nomination on March 20, 2012, then faced incumbent Republican Joe Walsh in the general election.
 Duckworth received the endorsement of both the Chicago Tribune and the Daily Herald.
 Walsh generated controversy when in July 2012, at a campaign event, he accused Duckworth of politicizing her military service and injuries, saying "my God, that's all she talks about.
 Our true heroes, the men and women who served us, it's the last thing in the world they talk about."
 Walsh called the controversy over his comments "a political ploy to distort my words and distract voters" and said that "Of course Tammy Duckworth is a hero ...
 I have called her a hero hundreds of times."

-On November 6, 2012, Duckworth defeated Walsh 55%–45%, making her the first Asian-American from Illinois in Congress, the first woman with a disability elected to Congress, and the first member of Congress born in Thailand.
+On November 6, 2012, Duckworth defeated Walsh, 55% to 45%, making her the first Asian-American from Illinois in Congress, the first woman with a disability elected to Congress, and the first member of Congress born in Thailand.

 2014

 In the 2014 general election, Duckworth faced Republican nominee Larry Kaifesh, a United States Marine Corps officer who had recently left active duty as a colonel.
-She defeated him with 56% of the vote.
+She defeated Kaifesh, 56% to 44%.